+You can just update them with your new address and contact details.
 You may simply drop by to personally inform them of your impending move or give them a call before your relocation date.

 To ensure you have all your communication services ready in your home and to stop billings in your old place, it’s important to take care of the following before your move.